 Down syndrome does not occur in one race more than another.

-In the United States, however, black or African American infants with Down syndrome have a lower chance of surviving beyond their first year of life compared with white infants with the condition, according to the CDC.
+In the United States, however, black or African American infants with Down syndrome have of surviving beyond their first year of life compared with white infants with the condition, according to the CDC.
 The reasons why are not clear.

 People with Down syndrome have an extra chromosome